Apotropaios

 Witch Bottles

 The practice of concealing witch-bottles appears to have started in the mid seventeenth century.
 Almost invariably in the 17th and into the 18th centuries a stoneware bottle colloquially known as the ‘bellarmine’ was used.
-It got its name from a Cardinal called Bellarmine who published much anti-Protestant literature.
-These bottles are pot bellied and have masks stuck onto them of a grim looking bearded man.
+It's name is really a slur on a Cardinal called Bellarmine who published much anti-Protestant literature, the implication was that this 'ugly' bottle looked like him.
+These bottles are pot bellied and have masks stuck onto them of a grim looking bearded man, a large round belly and the salt glaze gives them a leathery texture making them anthropomorphic (they look humanoid).
 The bottles are mostly German and are known as bartmann stoneware.

 This bottle was found in Reigate, Surrey and is thought to have been deposited somewhere between 1700-1750.
 It was discovered corked containing liquid and nine bent pins in a disturbance adjacent to the chalk floor of a 17th century building being excavated in London Road.
 Dr Alan Massey published his analysis of the contents in ‘The Reigate Witch-Bottle’, Current Archaeology, no 169, 2000, pp34-6.